graygnuorg/sargon/README.md

 * `sargonMount`

   Name of the directory on the host filesystem that is allowed for mounting inside a container.

-  If the name ends with `/*` only subdirectories of this directory can be mounted.

-  If the directory name (with optional `/*` suffix) is followed by the string `(ro)`, only read-only mounting will be allowed.

-  Prior to use, values of this attribute undergo variable expansion: any variable references in form `$`_V_ or `${`_V_`}` are replaced with the actual value of variable _V_.
+The value of this attribute is treated as a _globbing pattern_.
+Before use, it undergoes _variable expansion_: any variable references in form `$`_V_ or `${`_V_`}` are replaced with the actual value of variable _V_.
 The following variables are defined: